Oil stains remain after washing because detergents often can’t fully break down or lift the oil without proper pretreatment or washing techniques.

 Why Are Oil Stains So Persistent on Clothes After Washing?

 Oil molecules are non-polar and repel water, making them difficult to remove with standard water-based detergents.
-Without grease-cutting enzymes or surfactants, detergents struggle to break the bond between oil and fabric fibers, leaving stains behind even after washing.
+Without strong surfactants or grease-targeting enzymes, detergents struggle to break the bond between oil and fabric fibers, leaving stains behind even after washing.

 How Does Pretreatment Help With Oil Stains on Clothes After Washing?

-Pretreatment is essential because it breaks down oil molecules before washing.
-Applying stain remover or dish soap directly onto oily spots helps lift the oil from fabric fibers, preventing it from setting deeper and increasing the chance of complete removal during the wash.
+Pretreatment is essential because it starts breaking down oil before the full wash cycle begins.
+Applying stain remover or dish soap directly onto oily spots helps lift the oil from fabric fibers, increasing the chance of complete removal during laundering.

 Can Using Cold Water Cause Oil Stains to Remain on Clothes After Washing?